BLOG

 And, that’s not just a matter of how many years a given contractor has been putting up carports.
 Years of general experience is important, but experience with the particular carport kits and materials you’ve selected is even more important to ensuring the success of a project.

-If you hire an installer who’s put up a hundred carports, but hand him a design or set of materials he’s never worked with before, he only has a slight advantage over your mailman or hairdresser when it comes to constructing that carport.
+If you hire an installer who has put up a hundred carports, but hand him a design or set of materials he’s never worked with before, he only has a slight advantage over your mailman or hairdresser when it comes to constructing that carport.
 There’s bound to be a lot of trial and error and he’s not going to be as fast or efficient as usual.

 On the other hand, a contractor who’s put up a hundred carports identical to the one you’ve ordered is going to be able to hit the ground running and not look back.
 You’ll have the best quality construction in the quickest turnaround time, and that means the highest customer satisfaction rating possible.